terrytompkins/bulkImageUtilities/image-uploaders/README.md

 - Run UUID: Unique identifier for the run
 - Run Type: Type of run operation
 - Size (bytes): Total size of the image collection
-- Metadata Matched: "Yes" or "No" (only when `--query-field` is used)
+- Metadata Matched: "Yes" or "No" (only when `--query-field` is used).
+Shows whether the run matched the client-side metadata criteria.
+All runs matching cloud-side criteria are included in the output, regardless of metadata match status.
 - Additional columns: One column per query field showing the actual value from metadata (column name is the last part of the dot-notation path, e.g., `INST_SW_VERSION`)

 ## Metadata Filtering